Constraining a stochastic variation of the gravitational coupling with binary systems: Stochastic effects on the cosmological evolution

 In these perturbative solutions the stochastic contribution always enters linearly in the noise $\xi(t)$, which has a cumulative effect as it appears inside integrals, weighted against different power-law functions (constant and $t'^{-3}$ in this case).

-In solving the Friedmann-Langevin equations perturbatively we have also allowed for initial non-vanishing values for the perturbations which give a power law behavior.
-Under the consistency relation of Eq.~\eqref{IC-consistency}, these non-vanishing initial conditions actually require initial values for the vacuum energy $\lambda_i \neq 0$ and/or a gravitational coupling $G_i \neq \bar{G}$, so one needs to be careful not to reintroduce the cosmological constant here.
-Our purpose to have kept these initial conditions for the fluctuations generic is to endow them with a stochastic origin, which we will discuss now.
+In solving the Friedmann-Langevin equations perturbatively we have also allowed for initial nonvanishing values for the perturbations which give a power-law behavior.
+Under the consistency relation of Eq.~\eqref{IC-consistency}, these nonvanishing initial conditions actually require initial values for the vacuum energy $\lambda_i \neq 0$ and/or a gravitational coupling $G_i \neq \bar{G}$, so one needs to be careful not to reintroduce the cosmological constant here.
+Our purpose in keeping these initial conditions for the fluctuations generic is to endow them with a stochastic origin, which we will discuss now.

 Given the stochastic nature of the gravitational coupling we are considering in this work, it is reasonable to expect that even at time $t_i$ its value will stochastically differ from its mean, that is $G_i = \bar{G}(1+\sigma \xi_i)$.
 Then, again from Eq. \eqref{IC-consistency} this implies the consistency relation between the initial conditions is not sharp, but rather stochastic.
 In other words, one cannot initially have both a sharp value for the energy density and the Hubble parameter simultaneously, since both are related by $G_i$, which is in itself stochastic.
 Here we take the viewpoint that $\rho_i = \rho_D(t_i)$ takes an initially sharp value, since it is related to the matter content, and therefore it is the Hubble parameter which instead is initially stochastic,